Where to Begin? 6 Personal Essay Brainstorming Exercises

 If this feat seems daunting or spellbindingly vague to you, you are not alone.
 For virtually every student applying to college, the moment when you sit down to draft your personal statement is likely the first—and may end up being the only—time in your life when you are pushed to describe your entire identity succinctly and eloquently.
 So, where to begin?

-This exercise requires you think about aspects of your identity that you have actively chosen.
-While exercise #2 asks you to consider what parts of your identity you have struggled to overcome, this exercise asks you to consider what aspects of your identity you are most proud of—those opinions that you hold because you chose to believe in something specific of our own accord.
+This exercise requires you to think about aspects of your identity that you have actively chosen.
+While exercise #4 asks you to consider what parts of your identity you have struggled to overcome, this exercise asks you to consider what aspects of your identity you are most proud of—those opinions that you hold because you chose to believe in something specific of your own accord.

 This is an important brainstorming exercise because it should get you thinking about things you are passionate about.
 Ultimately, you will want to write your personal statement about something that defines you, gets you excited, and can exhibit your ability to think and speak for yourself.
 So now, before you start writing, make a list of the things that you care about most, and explain why you feel that way about them.

 This list can include everything from your political affiliation to your stance on McDonald’s decision in the past year to serve breakfast for longer.
 The point of this exercise is that there is no right or wrong way of going about it, no topic that is more worthwhile than any other so long as you are passionate about it.